jenav/labwc-ws4waybar/README.md

 The communication between the 'server' and the 'modules' is done through named pipes (FIFO).

+### The scripts

+#### wc_labwc

+This is the 'server' shell script that watches for changes in the file labwc writes to anytime there's a change of workspace (our hack) and proceed to send a message to each of our modules notifying them if they are the active one or not.

+#### wc_module

+Our actual modules for waybar.
+We instantiate as many of this script as workspaces we want.
+Each of them will read their state (active/inactive) from a different pipe.

+#### wc_unique

+Use this module in waybar if you want a unique module displaying the current active workspace number for example (second half of the video).
+When using this module you don't need to use the previous two, since it acts both as a 'server' (watcher) and 'client' (setter).

 ### What to do?

 - Modify the function `workspaces_switch_to()` in src/workspaces.c applying the patch `0000-expose-current-workspace.patch` or editing the file by hand.
+Compile and install.

 	<details>
 		<summary>Detailed information</summary>